 Landscape paintings also benefit from simple titles that describe the geographic location and elements in the composition.
-Consider using time (morning, evening, after dark, etc.) and seasons to evoke the mood and lighting in the work.
+Consider using the time (morning, evening, after dark, etc.) and seasons to evoke the mood and lighting in the artwork.
 People who are unfamiliar with the scene will discover a new location that they may love, while other clients who have an emotional connection with the landscape will be able to find your work via search and, potentially, decide to hang it on their walls at home.

 Or, perhaps you create contemporary abstract works that are up for interpretation.
 A clever title gives you a unique opportunity to tell the viewer exactly what your art is trying to say.
 Think about how you’d describe your artwork or style: is there a way you can parlay that into a clever and engaging title?

-Another approach is to conjure up unique turns of phrase.
+Another approach is to conjure up unique turns of phrases.
 Something strange, witty, or even “punny” grabs the audience’s attention and invites them in for a closer look.
 It’s also a fun opportunity to get expressive and show another facet of your personality while encouraging the viewer to engage on a deeper level.

 Descriptors make the difference

 Thoughtful descriptions can shed light on important details a viewer may have missed, which makes the difference between establishing an interpersonal connection—and perhaps even a sale.
 And, of course, smart keywords help art lovers find the work that resonates with them while fostering a like-minded community.